dalnoeh/Technical_Test/README.md

 Districts can also have secondary salesmen, and there are no constrictions on this.

-To use the application import Technical_test.bacpac into a SQL server, as a Data-tier application and change the connectionString variable in DataHandler.cs in the DataLibrary, so that it matches your SQL server.
-In Visual Studio 2017 this can be found in the SQL Server Object Explorer, as a property of the database.
+To use the application import, Technical_test.bacpac into a SQL server as a Data-tier application, and change the connectionString variable in DataHandler.cs in the DataLibrary, so that it matches your SQL server.
+In Visual Studio 2017 this path can be found in the SQL Server Object Explorer, as a property of the database.